-Research and development by universities are privileged.
-However, the provisions of the GDPR for universities and research centers would no longer apply if complete anonymization is possible
+Consequently, if complete anonymization is possible, the provisions of the GDPR for universities and research centers do no longer apply.

 - Use of software that enables the anonymization of the identifying features of people or things is a recommended approach under data protection law to avoid legal complications, since data protection regulations on the processing activity in the event of complete (and irreversible) anonymization can no longer be used.